MirzaHanan/Google_Scholar_PDF_Images_Scraper/README.md

 After downloading and collecting all the images from a single search result page

 It removes all the duplicate images collected from all the pdfs

+After removing duplicates goto next page in search results and repeat the whole process untill its last page in the search.